dcalhoun286/data-structures-and-algorithms/javascript/data-structures/linkedList/README.md

 An explanation for my approach:

 - I used the approach below for `append(value)` because at best this will have a big O value of O(n) when traversing the list to the end and adding the new Node onto the end.
-- I used the approach below for `insertBefore(value, newVal)` because if the node with the matching value is not the head node, we need to keep track of where we are in the list with a counter, traverse the list again until we are at the node preceding the node with the matching value, and insert our new node into the list before the matching node in a way that data won't be lost.
-Big O is O(2n).
+- After completing the whiteboard for `insertBefore(value, newVal)`, I figured out a way to refactor my code so that Big O was optimized.
+Instead of traversing the list a 2nd time, I instead evaluated the condition `current.next.value === searchKey`.
+Big O is O(n).
 - I used the approach below for `insertAfter(value, newVal)` because once we find the node in the list with a matching value, we can insert our new Node after this matching node (in a way that data won't be lost).
 Big O is O(n).

 ## Solution